 This is why UK banks have been flashing on investors’ value screens over the past few months.
 If vaccine rollouts successfully reduce the virus spread and economic activity picks up, there are fewer promising sectors starting from a lower base than banks.

-It’s maybe no surprise then that the sector’s performance left the FTSE 100 in its wake as Pfizer and co. gave the world its vaccine news in the final quarter of last year.
+It’s maybe no surprise then that the sector’s performance left the UK market in its wake as Pfizer and co. gave the world its vaccine news in the final quarter of last year.